Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Example Problems

 The cart pole swing-up problem from \cite{kelly2017introduction} requires movement of the cart to a specific location while making sure the pendulum attached to it achieves a vertically-up orientation at $t_f=2$\,s.
 The problem has the position of the cart $y_1$ and the angle of the pendulum arm $\theta_1$; these are state variables together with their time derivatives $\dot{y}_1$ and $\dot{\theta}_1$.
 The control input is $u \in [-20, 20]$ (force in Newtons).
 The following terminal conditions are imposed: $y_1(t_f)= 1$\,m, $\dot{y}_1(t_f)=0$\,m/s, $\theta_1(t_f) = \pi$\,rad, and $\dot{\theta}_1(t_f)=0$\,rad/s.

-In the definition of $\mathcal{R}$, a weighting $\omega_j$ of 2 is selected for the dynamic equation corresponding to $\theta_1$ while the weight for all other states remains at 1, to emphasise that the most important target for this problem is to have the pendulum up and vertical at the final time.

-Figure~\ref{fig:CartPole_Sol_Comp_HS8} illustrates the comparison between various solutions solved using different methods, but on the same given and coarse discretization mesh.
-As seen from the figure, although the NLP problem transcribed via the direct collocation method successfully terminated with negligibly small tolerances, it becomes apparent that if the corresponding input trajectory is to be applied, the actual evolution of the system states will be very different than what was predicted by the DOP solution.
-Subsequently, at the final time, the state variables are at a distance far away from the terminal conditions.
-The last graph of Figure~\ref{fig:CartPole_Sol_Comp_HS8} illustrates the absolute local error $\eta$ for each mesh interval.
-The discrepancies in the solution trajectories can be attributed to the large residual errors arising from trajectories between collocation points using direct interpolation.
+Figure~\ref{fig:CartPole_Sol_Comp_HS8} illustrates the comparison between the direct collocation and DAIR solutions, solved on the same given and coarse discretization mesh.
+Although the NLP problem transcribed via the direct collocation method successfully terminated with negligibly small tolerances, it becomes apparent that if the corresponding input trajectory is to be applied, the actual evolution of the system states will be very different than what was predicted by the DOP solution.
+Subsequently, at the final time, the state variables are far away from the terminal conditions.
+After examining the absolute local error $\eta$ for each mesh interval, the discrepancies in the solution trajectories can be attributed to the large residual errors arising from trajectories between collocation points.
+In constrast, the DAIR method without any early termination criteria yields a solution of very high accuracy considering the very coarse mesh employed.

-Based on the direct collocation solution, the IRM solution representation method results in improvements in solution accuracy (with regards to absolute local error and terminal condition violation) while maintaining the level of optimality.
-Nevertheless, the final position of the pendulum in both cases are at angles nowhere near the requirement to be up and vertical.
-In contrast, the situation can be significantly improved with the DAIR method without any early termination criteria, yielding a solution of very high accuracy considering the very coarse mesh employed.
 This, however, comes at a cost with a much higher objective value (indication of control effort), further emphasising the multi-objective nature of solving a dynamic optimization problem on a single discretization grid.

 For further exploration, Figure~\ref{fig:CartPole_Sol_Comp_HS8_PF} highlights the trade-off between solution accuracy and optimality.
 The figure shows a distinctive Pareto front formed by multiple DAIR solutions with different termination conditions depending on the requested error magnitudes.
 Direct collocation, on the other hand, is only capable of generating a single solution that is clearly dominated by DAIR solutions.
 This demonstrates the advantage of the DAIR scheme over direct collocation in terms of flexibility and Pareto optimality.